Fun With Amino Acids

 Independence.

 We don’t relegate ourselves to a bar or our living room…we like our beer outside or wherever we friggin’ feel like it.
 A cooler full of beer is an iconic American site to behold.
-Not because of our love for a high quality product, but for our desire to catch a buzz and relax wherever we damn well please.
-Sure bottles are portable, but drinking can also cause carelessness.
-A broken bottle in a natural surrounding or a place where children might play is just really disappointing.
-Sure people leave trash in nature regardless of what they’re drinking, but picking up a can is alot easier then a thousand shards of glass.
+Not because of our love for a high-quality product.
+But for our desire to catch a buzz and relax wherever we damn well please.
+Sure, bottles are portable, but drinking can also cause carelessness.
+A broken bottle in a natural surroundings, or a place where children might play, is just really disappointing.
+Sure, people leave trash in nature regardless of what they’re drinking.
+But picking up a can is a lot easier than a hundred shards of glass.

 The notes of righteousness

 There’s a difference between enjoying a beer, and beer drinking.
 Beer drinking requires affordability and drinkability with an emphasis on beer temperature.
 American light lagers are meant to be drank cold, no matter the season.
-Americans get alot of flack for cold beer, but what old world enthusiasts aren’t grasping is…we’ve perfected the art of drinking 30 beers…without being of direct German decent!
+Americans get a lot of flak for cold beer, but what old world enthusiasts aren’t grasping is…we’ve perfected the art of drinking 30 beers…without being of direct German descent!

 There are only two answers.
 Affordability and packaging convenience.
 Canned beer is always cheaper unless you come across a super schweet deal, which’ll only occur when the store is trying to sell their old beer.
 So price…check.